-Consistency: The proposed light industrial (ML) zoning area is proposed in a manner that is compatible with the surrounding uses.
-Specifically, zoning change request includes the placement of a 100' wide conservation zoning area along the southern property line in order to ensure that a sizable natural buffer will remain in place to provide appropriate separation between uses.
+Consistency: The proposed light industrial area is proposed in a manner that is compatible with the surrounding uses.
+Specifically, the land use change request includes the placement of a 100' wide conservation land use area along the southern property line in order to ensure that a sizable natural buffer will remain in place to provide appropriate separation between uses.